milnomada/text-to-image/README.md

 Ported from [text-edit](https://github.com/zonayedpca/text-image) and modified to render images server side using node.js libs

 ## Dependencies
-It accepts document and window from [jsdom](https://github.com/jsdom/jsdom)
+It makes use of document and window from [jsdom](https://github.com/jsdom/jsdom) project.
-It makes use of [canvas](https://github.com/Automattic/node-canvas) so jsdom makes use of it when loading the Image
+For the `offline` image render, it draws on [canvas](https://github.com/Automattic/node-canvas), the jsdom understands that canvas is loaded in the project, see jsdom canvas [integration](https://github.com/jsdom/jsdom#canvas-support).

 ```bash
 npm i jsdom